FedericoTs/FeedbackforFounders/documentation/auth_audit_report.md

 ## Conclusion

 The audit has successfully identified all components using `useAuth` and verified whether they are properly wrapped with `AuthProvider`.
-The identified issues have been fixed, and recommendations have been provided to prevent similar issues in the future.
+The identified issues have been fixed by creating new storyboard components that are properly wrapped with `StoryboardAuthWrapper`.

+Additionally, the `StoryboardAuthWrapper` component has been enhanced with mock auth support, allowing for better testing and demonstration of authentication features.
+The `withAuth` HOC has been created and documented for use in isolated components.

+Phase 1 (Fix AuthProvider Wrapping Issues) and Phase 2 (Enhance Token Management) of the authentication implementation plan have been completed.
+The next phase will focus on improving error handling and loading states.